yargs/yargs/docs/api.md

 Middleware can be applied before validation by setting the second parameter to `true`.
 This will execute the middleware prior to validation checks, but after parsing.

-Each callback is passed a reference to argv and context.
+Each callback is passed a reference to argv.
 The argv can be modified to affect the behavior of the validation and command execution.
-The context contains the commands and availableOptions that matched the argv.
-This feature is useful if you wish to populate a required option dynamically or based on the context prior to validation checks.

 For example, an environment variable could potentially populate a required option: